LSBUGPG/movement-tutorial/README.md

 If you get this we can delete the `Debug.Log` line and instead connect the input to our movement code.

+> [!TIP]
+> You might notice that the movement values don't instantly jump from 0 to 1.
+Instead they rise steadily over time.
+This smoothing is defined in the `Input Manager` section of the `Project Settings` page for each axis.
+It is configured by the `Gravity` and `Sensitivity` settings.
+Increasing these numbers will make the controls react faster.

 ## Applying the input to the movement

 We saw in the earlier step, that giving the object a negative speed made it move in the opposite direction.
 And we saw in the previous test that pressing left turns the `input` value to `-1`.
 So all we need to do to change our movement from right to left is to multiply it by the `input` variable.